citusdata/citus_docs/performance/performance_tuning.rst

 It's important to be aware when subqueries are executed in a separate step, and avoid sending too much data between worker nodes.
 The network overhead will hurt performance.
 The EXPLAIN command allows you to discover how queries will be executed, including whether multiple steps are required.
 For a detailed example see :ref:`push_pull_execution`.

-Also you can defensivly set a safeguard against large intermediate results.
+Also you can defensively set a safeguard against large intermediate results.
 Adjust the ``max_intermediate_result_size`` limit in a new connection to the coordinator node.
 By default the max intermediate result size is 1GB, which is large enough to allow some inefficient queries.
 Try turning it down and running your queries:

 .. code-block:: sql